ssaurab/Knowledge-Taxonomy/README.md

-**To Run:**<br>
-Run make in the directory to run on default conceptDefinition and fact paths.
-To customize, look into input formats in the A and Tboxes and change the path specifications in the make file to match these new input paths.

 This is an interactive CLI-based Taxonomy for a KB of the general, ALC-based, description logic.
 It can also generate .png files showing the taxonomy at any given moment using a python-based image generation of graphs.